rstacruz/expug/docs/misc/prior_art.md

 ```
 # Slime
 strong This is bold text.
-string color="blue" This is also valid, but confusing.
+strong color="blue" This is also valid, but confusing.

 # Expug
-string(color="blue") Easier and less confusing!
+strong(color="blue") Easier and less confusing!
 ```